jonaskaz/comprobo-warmup/README.md

 The desired behavior of the robot is shown above.

 ### Strategy
 We used timing to approximate distances and rotations for the robot.
 Based on the velocity commands given to the robot we set a delay that would result in the desired final position.
-We would love to improved on this design in the future by using odometry to better approximate robot position while it drives.
+We would love to improve on this design in the future by using odometry to better approximate robot position while it drives.

 ## Wall Follower